radicalcollegestrategies/radicalcollegestrategies.github.io/pages/MiddleSchool.md

     <li style="margin-bottom:20px">Why it is critical to narrow down your interests before entering high school</li>
     <li style="margin-bottom:20px">How to explore the different major / career options</li>
-    <li>How to have a stress-free high school journey with no flundering</li>
+    <li style="margin-bottom:20px">How to have a stress-free high school journey with no flundering</li>
+    <li>How to make your high school journey more targeted and stress-free</li>
     </ul>

   <img style="width: 400px;"